 Be on the lookout for various species along the bike route.
 Ospreys soar high over the water in the summer, and great blue herons hunt in the marsh.
 Along the bikeway, foxes, deer, and turtles are frequently seen.

 The magnificently restored 1887 railroad depot, which served Chatham’s citizens and guests for nearly fifty years, is now home to the Chatham Railroad Museum.
 It was founded in 1960.

-Among the many railroad-related things on display here are the New York Central model locomotives that were utilized during the New York World’s Fair in 1939.
+Among the many railroad-related things displayed here are the New York Central model locomotives utilized during the New York World’s Fair in 1939.